 In December 2020, the EU launched the European Climate Pact.
-According to the Commission's Communication, the European Climate Pact is an initiative for engaging with different stakeholders and civil society, with the aim of committing them to climate action and more sustainable behaviour.
+According to the Commission's Communication, the European Climate Pact is an initiative to engage with different stakeholders and civil society with the aim to commit them to climate action and more sustainable behaviour.
 It will offer ways for people and organisations to learn about climate change, to develop and implement solutions, and to connect with others to multiply the impact of those solutions.
-The Commission intends to create a 'lively space to share information, debate and act on the climate crisis.
-The Pact will offer support for a European climate movement to grow and consolidate'.
-16
+The Commission intends to create a lively space to share information, debate and act on the climate crisis.
+The Pact will offer support for a European climate movement to grow and consolidate.214

-There are multiple commonalities between what the Climate Pact wants to achieve and what is often called for in the field of international cultural cooperation.
-The active and meaningful participation of citizens and communities is necessary in both climate and culture.
-In the Climate Pact, participation is regarded as part of the broader collaboration and co-creation of local knowledge.
+Thera are multiple commonalities between what the Climate Pact wants to achieve and what is often called for in the field of international cultural cooperation.
+Active and meaningful participation of citizens and communities are necessary in both climate and culture.
+In the Climate Pact, participation is regarded as part of a broader collaboration and co-creation of local knowledge.
 The logic of the Climate Pact with its network of informal climate ambassadors comes close to the idea of multiple ownership, which is often discussed in the context of cultural goods being essentially public goods.

-In light of these interlinkages, one idea for further action would be to extend the Climate Pact into a kind of Culture-Climate Pact.
-This initiative would be based on the joint pledge of addressing climate change through cultural solutions, some of which could be gleaned from the experience and expertise of the New European Bauhaus.
+In light of these interlinks, one idea for further action would be to extend the Climate Pact into a kind of Culture-Climate Pact.
+This initiative would be based on the joint pledge of addressing the climate change through cultural solutions, some of which could be taken over from the experience and expertise of the New European Bauhaus.